 As soon as these hernia mesh lawsuits were filed, Ethicon’s mesh law firm began hardball litigation maneuvers blaming and denigrating the victims.
 Ethicon’s surgical mesh lawyers asserted that the victims complications “including recurrence, has many different accepted potential causes (e.g., surgical technique) and different risk factors (e.g., medical history, concomitant injuries, obesity, smoking, age, genetics, size of hernia, infections, and chronic cough) that could independently explain the patient’s alleged injuries.”
 DEFENDANTS’ RESPONSE IN OPPOSITION TO PLAINTIFFS’ MOTION FOR TRANSFER PURSUANT TO 28 U.S.C. § 1407

-Ethicon’s lawyers argued that the hernia mesh did not cause the victim’s injuries
+Ethicon’s lawyers argued that hernia mesh did not cause the victim’s injuries

 Does Ethicon have no shame?
 Ethicon acting by and through their hernia mesh attorneys have made it clear that they will blame the victim’s for their own hernia mesh complications.
 Ethicon is already arguing to the Federal Courts that the victim’s history, obesity, age and other factors caused their injuries.

-There argument will be essentially: It is not the mesh that caused the injuries, symptoms and complications, it is a panoply of other factors.
+There argument are essentially: It is not the mesh that caused the injuries, symptoms and complications, it is a panoply of other factors.
 These product liability defense lawyers will throw out everything but the kitchen sink to avoid compensating PHYSIOMESH victims.
-They are engaging in scorched earth litigation to deprive victims of compensation and justice in 2017.
-They are attempting to avoid paying a hernia mesh settlement 2017 or at anytime in the future.
-It is impossible to know the average hernia mesh settlement for PHYSIOMESH victims because there have been no reported settlments in 2017.
+They are engaging in scorched earth litigation to deprive victims of compensation and justice in 2020.
+They are attempting to avoid paying a hernia mesh settlement 2020 or at anytime in the future.
+It is impossible to know the average hernia mesh settlement for PHYSIOMESH victims because there have been no reported settlements in 2020.

 Hire the best hernia mesh law firm 2018